AwesomeController/serious-business/kickstarter/body_copy.md

 With this kit,
 an arduino uno
-and our free tutorials and documentation, you too can be a baller hardware hacking machine.
+and our free tutorials and documentation, you too can be a baller hardware-hacking machine.

 If you already are
 the aforementioned baller hardware-hacking machine (BHHM)